ElyaakoubiMohammed/event-booking-system/README.md

 * Capacity must be greater than zero
 * Cannot book more seats than available
 * Cancelled or completed events cannot be modified

-## Contributing

-This project is a showcase of clean architecture, CQRS, and modern .NET development.
-Contributions that improve functionality, architecture, or documentation are welcome.

-Do you want me to do that?